Feyerabend/ABC80/abc802/README.md

 Some different versions of samples in BASIC II for ABC802 to show how it can work.

 * __SNAKE1.BAS__ - more or less regular BASIC of the time, selecting and jumping by using `GOSUB` och `GOTO`.
+  First attempt of making separate routines.
 * __SNAKE2.BAS__ - an attempt of using `DEF FN` to replace some previous jumping.
-All essential variables are *globals*, thus no real gain in structure were performed.
+All essential variables are *globals*, thus no real gain of the structure were performed.
 * ..

 ### ..